 The IBM® BigInsightsTM Data Scientist module accelerates data science with advanced analytics to extract valuable insights from Hadoop.
 Stable machine learning algorithms are optimized for Hadoop.
-Text analytics extract insight from unstructured data with existing tooling so analytic applications don't have to be developed from scratch.
-Big R statistical analysis and distributed frames allow data scientists to use the entire Hadoop cluster, not just a limited sample business problems that have the most value to the organization.
-Armed with data and analytical results, they must present their informed conclusions and recommendations to technical and nontechnical stakeholders.
+Text analytics extract insight from unstructured data with existing tooling so analytic applications don't have to be developed from scratch, Big R statistical analysis and distributed frames allow data scientists to use the entire Hadoop cluster. not just a limited sample

+Good data scientists select and address the business problems that have the most value to the organization.
+Armed with data and analytical results, they must present their informed conclusions and recommendations to technical Insight and nontechnical stakeholders.